 When a paper you submit to satisfy a class assignment was originally written for a different assignment in a different class, that is considered self-plagiarism and is a violation of the Academic Honesty Policy.

-"The Ethics of Self Plagiarism" an article from iThenticate which explains self-plagiarism and the issues that surround it.
+"The Ethics of Self Plagiarism" is an article from iThenticate which explains self-plagiarism and the issues that surround it.